Senate may strengthen Obamacare even as it kills individual mandate

-Senate Republicans are poised to seriously wound Obamacare by eliminating the individual mandate as part of the tax bill.
+Senate Republicans voted early Saturday to seriously wound Obamacare by eliminating the individual mandate as part of the tax bill.

-But at the same time lawmakers may actually strengthen the health reform law to woo some key party votes, particularly Maine Senator Susan Collins, who helped defeat the Senate's more comprehensive Obamacare repeal bill this summer.
+Next up, lawmakers may actually strengthen the health reform law as part of a deal to woo Maine Senator Susan Collins, who helped defeat the Senate's more comprehensive Obamacare repeal bill this summer.

 Collins is pushing the stalled bipartisan Obamacare stabilization bill as a counterbalance to the repeal of the individual mandate, which requires nearly all Americans to get health insurance or pay a penalty.
 She's also advocating for a bill she co-authored with Democratic Senator Bill Nelson of Florida that aims to lower insurance premiums on the exchanges by helping insurers cover their costliest patients.